MicrosoftDocs/Contribute/Contribute/content/git-github-fundamentals.md

 ---
 title: Git and GitHub essentials for Microsoft Learn documentation
-description: This article explains an overview of Git,  GitHub repository, and how content is organized, and naming conventions used for Microsoft technical documentation. ms.topic: contributor-guide ms.prod: non-product-specific ms.custom: external-contributor-guide ms.date: 06/30/2017
+description: This article defines key terms, provides an overview of Git and GitHub repositories, and explains how content is organized for Microsoft technical documentation.
+author: carlyrevier
+ms.author: cahublou
+ms.topic: contributor-guide
+ms.prod: non-product-specific
+ms.custom: external-contributor-guide
+ms.date: 01/25/2024
 ---

 # Git and GitHub essentials for Microsoft Learn documentation

 ## Overview

-As a contributor to Microsoft Learn documentation, you will interact with multiple tools and processes.
+As a contributor to Microsoft Learn documentation, you'll interact with multiple tools and processes.
 You'll work in parallel with other contributors on the same project, potentially the exact same content, even at the same time.
 This is all enabled through Git and GitHub software.

 Git is an open-source version control system.
 It facilitates this type of project collaboration through *distributed version control* of files that live in *repositories*.
 In essence, Git makes it possible to integrate streams of work done by multiple contributors over time, for a given repository.

 GitHub is a web-based hosting service for Git repositories, such as those used to store [Microsoft Learn](/) content.
 For any project, GitHub hosts the main repository, from which contributors can make copies for their own work.

+This article defines key terms that are part of the Microsoft Learn workflow.
+It also provides an overview of Git and GitHub repositories, and explains how content is organized for Microsoft technical documentation.

+## Branch

+Branches separate streams of work (typically referred to as versions).
+Contributions are always made and scoped to a specific branch.

+Isolating related changes to a specific branch allows you to control and introduce those changes independently.
+In reality, depending on the type of work you do, you can easily end up with several working branches in your repository.
+It's not uncommon to be working on multiple branches at the same time, each representing a different project.

+All repositories contain a default branch (typically named "main") and one or more work-in-progress branches (which we call working branches) that have not yet been integrated into the default branch.
+The default branch serves as the current version and "single source of truth" for the project.
+It's the parent from which all other branches in the repository are created.

+Every time you introduce a new set of logically related changes, it’s a best practice to create a working branch to manage your changes.
+We don't recommend making changes to the default branch directly.

+## Fork

+This term is normally used as a noun when referring to a copy of a main GitHub repository.
+In practice, a fork is just another repository.
+But it's special in the sense that GitHub maintains a connection back to the main/parent repository.
+This term is sometimes used as a verb, as in "You must fork the repository first."

 ## Git

-If you're familiar with centralized version control systems (such as Team Foundation Server, SharePoint, or Visual SourceSafe), you will notice that Git has a unique contribution workflow and terminology to support its distributed model.
-For instance, there is no file locking that is normally associated with check-out/check-in operations.
-As a matter of fact, Git is concerned about changes at an even finer level, comparing files byte by byte.
+If you're familiar with centralized version control systems (such as Team Foundation Server, SharePoint, or Visual SourceSafe), you'll notice that Git has a unique contribution workflow and terminology to support its distributed model.
+For instance, there's no file locking that's normally associated with check-out/check-in operations.
+Instead, Git is concerned about changes at an even finer level, comparing files byte by byte.

 Git also uses a tiered structure to store and manage content for a project:

 - *Repository*: Also known as a *repo*, this is the highest unit of storage.
 A repository contains one or more branches.
 - *Branch*: A unit of storage that contains the files and folders that make up a project's content set.
-Branches separate streams of work (typically referred to as versions).
-Contributions are always made and scoped to a specific branch.
-All repositories contain a default branch (typically named "main") and one or more branches that are destined to be merged back into the default branch.
-The default branch serves as the current version and "single source of truth" for the project.
-It's the parent from which all other branches in the repository are created.
+For more on branches, see the [Branch](#branch) section of this article.

 Contributors interact with Git to update and manipulate repositories at both the local and GitHub levels: